aychan/basicWebsiteTemplate/README.md

 Git & Git Bash (So you can be like a real #coder) https://git-for-windows.github.io <-- download this

+https://github.com/aychan/TabOpener <-- This should be a working example of firebase. clone this onto your desktop and open up the index.html and give it a try.

 (you can google css w3school)

 *NOTE: sometimes it is difficult to figure out what you need because starting out you don't know how to really ask a question or google something.
 Just let me know if you have trouble with that and i can help out.